-BEECs include the building’s National Australian Built Environment Rating System (NABERS) Energy star rating, a tenancy lighting assessment of the relevant area of the building, and general energy efficiency guidance.
+BEECs include the building’s National Australian Built Environment Rating System (NABERS) Energy for offices star rating and a Tenancy Lighting Assessment (TLA) of the relevant area of the building.
 The Energy star rating must also be included in any advertising for the sale, lease or sublease.
 The higher the rating, the more energy efficient the building.

 As the owner or lessor of a disclosure affected building, you must provide a current, valid BEEC to potential buyers or lessors free of charge as early as possible in the transaction enquiry process and when requested.
 Section 12 of the Building Energy Efficiency Disclosure Act 2010 details the process for requesting a BEEC from the seller or lessor of the building.
 BEECs must also be publicly accessible on the Building Energy Efficiency Register.